 1. Check your credit score

-Closing credit card accounts can damage your credit scores (more on that below).
-Some can endure a temporary credit hit, but even a minor drop can be significant for those with weaker credit.
+Closing credit card accounts can damage your credit score (more on that below).
+If you have a high score, you can likely endure a temporary credit hit, but if you have weaker credit, even a minor drop can be significant.

 If you’re planning to apply for a major loan soon, your credit score might be the deciding factor in whether your application is approved.
 And your score has a direct influence on your overall borrowing costs as well.